amsaren/course_materials/Webinar_2022/slides/Recent_updates_on_Puhti.md

   ```

 # Container engine will be Apptainer
-- Open-source version of Apptainer
+- Open-source version of Singularity
 - Old container images work as-is
 - Old commands will work just as before
   - `singularity` and `singularity_wrapper` are links to `apptainer`and `apptainer_wrapper` respectively
-- Environment varianles now starting with `SINGULARITY_` should be changed to `APPTAINER_`
+- Environment variables now starting with `SINGULARITY_` should be changed to `APPTAINER_`
   - Old variable names still work, but may give warnings

 # Software installed by you: Binaries
 - Software installed from ready binaries will work in most cases
-- If you have problems see if RHEL8 compatible binary is available for download
+- If you have problems, see if RHEL8 compatible binary is available for download
 - If working binary is not available, try compiling from source
 - Installation in a container also an option
   - Especially if source code not available

 # Software installed by you: Compiled software
 - Most self compiled code will work, but needs to be tested